tslenter/rslogger/README.md

 ## 3. Instruction of usage:

 ### 3.1 Usage:
 Remote Syslog rslogger can be used to write important lines of informational logging from a python script to a remote syslog server.
 We found it usefull as we run multiple scripts on different hosts.
 With this we track the given info on a central / remote server.
+Example use case: automation scripts for device configuration.

 ### 3.2 Available facility:
 kern, user, mail, daemon, auth, syslog, lpr, news, uucp, cron, authpriv, ftp, ntp, log_audit, log_alert, clock_daemon, local0, local1, local2, local3, local4, local5, local6, local7